voxpupuli/puppet-stash/README.md

 Please feel free to raise any issues here for bug fixes.
 We also welcome feature requests.
 Feel free to make a pull request for anything and we make the effort to review and merge.
 We prefer with tests if possible.

 <a name="testing">
-##Testing - How to test the STASH module
+##Testing - How to test the Stash module
 Using [puppetlabs_spec_helper](https://github.com/puppetlabs/puppetlabs_spec_helper).
 Simply run:
 ```
 bundle install && bundle exec rake spec